 Broad Street Station (now home to the Science Museum of Virginia) was designed by John Russell Pope.
-Pope’s other notable designs include the Jefferson Memorial, the National Archives and the National Gallery of Art in Washington, D.C.
+Pope’s other notable designs include the Jefferson Memorial, the National Archives and part of the National Gallery of Art in Washington, D.C.

-The Richmond, Fredericksburg and Potomac Railroad (RF&P) select a design submitted by New York architect, John Russell Pope, for a new passenger station to be built in Richmond, VA.
+The Richmond, Fredericksburg and Potomac Railroad (RF&P) select a design submitted by New York architect John Russell Pope for a new passenger station to be built in Richmond, VA.

 The RF&P and the Atlantic Coast Line Railroad announce that a new station will be built on a 50-acre tract on Broad Street.
 Plans feature an innovative rail yard and track system.

 Ground is broken for Broad Street Station.

 January 6, 1919

 The first train pulls out from Broad Street Station at 1:07 pm.